Top Ways People Get Injured During the Holidays

 2. Electrical Shock

 Electrical shock during the holidays is more common than you think.
 Because people have so many electronic devices and other things plugged up (like lights or extension cords), there is an increased risk of electric shocks.
 Electrical shock can cause nerve, muscle, and tissue damage, as well as burns.
-Make sure to watch out for damaged or frayed wires or tears in the protective coating on cords.
+Watch out for damaged or frayed wires or tears in the protective coating on cords.
 You should also consider unplugging any decorations when you leave the house.

 3. Holiday Fires